Compare health insurance for pregnancy cover.

 Most private insurers will have a policy that covers pregnancy.
-It will cost you some money since it’s considered a top-tier policy.
-First, you'll need to find a hospital policy that covers it and then you'll have to serve the waiting period – usually 12 months.
-The following table shows insurers from the finder.com.au panel, they all have a 12 month waiting period.
+It will cost you some money since it’s a top tier, or premium level policy.
+First, you'll need to find health insurance that covers it and then you'll have to serve the waiting period of 12 months.
+The following table shows insurers from the finder.com.au panel..

 |Provider||Excess||Treatments included||Cost per month||Apply|

 ||$183.15||Go to Site|

 *Prices based on individual female living in NSW

 Private health insurance and pregnancy

 Even if you normally prefer just using Medicare, you may wish to purchase private health insurance for pregnancy and birth.
 The secret to getting the right coverage for the best value is to combine Medicare with private health insurance to make sure all likelihoods are taken care of.
 Private health cover for pregnancy offers benefits that Medicare doesn’t, including:

 - Choosing your preferred doctor and hospital.
 If you have special medical issues or are at a high risk of pregnancy-related complications it can be beneficial to have a doctor who is familiar with your health issues.
 Also a hospital close to home can make it easier for your partner to visit you in hospital.